 A Planned External Generation Capacity Resource is eligible to be offered into PJM's RPM Auctions.
 Such resources will be treated in a manner comparable to planned internal generation resources and existing external generation resources.
-Prior to participation in any RPM Auction, the Resource Provider must demonstrate that it has executed an interconnection agreement (functionally equivalent to the required Impact Study Agreement or Facilities Study Agreement for a Base Residual Auction and an Interconnection Service Agreement for an Incremental Auction) with the transmission owner to whose transmission facilities or distribution facilities the resource is being connected, and if applicable with the transmission provider.
+Prior to participation in any RPM Auction, the Resource Provider must demonstrate that it has executed an interconnection agreement (functionally equivalent to being in the Phase II or Phase III System Impact Study as outlined below fora Base Residual Auction and a Generation Interconnection Agreement for an Incremental Auction) with the transmission owner to whose transmission facilities or distribution facilities the resource is being connected, and if applicable with the transmission provider.
 A planned external generation resource must provide evidence to PJM it has been studied as a Network Resource, or such other similar interconnection product in the external Control Area.
 A Planned External Generation Capacity Resource is eligible to be offered into RPM Auction if it meets the following requirements: